trdat123/army-rank-test/README.md

 ### Naming & aliases

--   `general:` general is the first node and can't be replaced.
+-   `general`: General is the first node and can't be replaced.
--   `officer = sub = subordinate:` any node below general.
+-   `officer = sub = subordinate`: Any node below general.